Multi-Owner Account: Elevate Team Collaboration on Starknet with Account Abstraction

 This challenge revolved around the fact that external contracts can’t be called from the __validate__ function, as it introduces a Denial of Service (DoS) attack vector.
 As a result, calling the owner’s account is_valid_signature directly from __validate__ wasn’t an option.

 The transaction may require two signatures – initially from the Seed Signer, and then from the actual signer of the account, whether that’s another Seed Signer, a Hardware Signer (2FA), or a Multi-Signer (3FA).

 In the __validate__ phase, the MOA verifies the transaction’s authenticity against the Seed Signer’s signature.
 The owner’s Seed Signer key is set in the MOA at the time of initialization; this can be done either during the MOA creation process or later, when a new owner is added to the MOA.

 In the __execute__ phase, the MOA checks the transaction’s authenticity by calling the is_valid_signature method on the initiating owner’s account.
 This step allows us to confirm the owner’s legitimacy by comparing the transaction with the defined security level in the owner’s account, which could be Seed, Hardware, or Multi-Signer security.

 Gas drain attack – malicious owner

 One possible threat is a malicious owner draining the account balance by issuing defective transactions that waste gas.
-In such a scenario, the MOA account __execute__ will call the malicious owner account’s is_valid_signature that employs specific logic to intentionally waste gas, for example via long execution or excessive storage writes.
+In such a scenario, the MOA account __execute__ will calls the malicious owner account’s is_valid_signature, which uses specific logic to intentionally waste gas, for example via long execution or excessive storage writes.

 To prevent this, the MOA: